Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/development-plan/schedule.md

     - R2.
 User can view other listings of tools
     - R3.
 User can remove or hide a tool listing (draft)
     - R4.
 User can edit an existing listing's title, description, image, availability
+- F4.
+Communication Between Users
+    - R1.
+Users should be able to contact other users from their profile page
+    - R2.
+A Borrower should be able to contact an owner regarding a listing they have.

 ## Milestone Demo 2
 - F4.
-Notifications
+Tool Exchange
     - R1.
-User can receive notification when a tool they require is listed
+Borrower will be provided with some sort of way to communicate with the tool owner
     - R2.
-Notification will show the tool and availability status
+User will be presented with some sort of validation at the time of tool exchange
+    - R3.
+User will be able to report any misbehavior
 - F5.
 Search
     - R1.
 User can enter text queries to find tools they are looking for
     - R2.
 Search results show all of the tools within the search criteria